 Within moments of entering the next bay, the sightings started.
 Then they got closer and closer until there were between thirty and forty orcas surrounding the boat.
 I couldn’t believe what we were seeing, and I felt an absolute thrill at the sight of these great cetaceans, at times within just ten metres of the boat.

-The captain moved the boat around the fjord for about ninety minutes without disturbing the orcas, so that we had amazing photo opportunities as well as time to appreciate the moment and what we were witnessing.
+The captain positioned the boat around the fjord for about ninety minutes without disturbing the orcas, so that we had amazing photo opportunities as well as time to appreciate the moment and what we were witnessing.

 Back to Land

 With this group of whales moving deeper into the fjord, it was decided that it was time to head back to land.
-As we came back into Grundarfjordur, we then encountered another ten or so orcas which came even closer to the boat.
+As we came back into Grundarfjordur, we then encountered another pod of around ten or so orcas which came even closer to the boat.
 By this point, many of us had gone to the lower deck of the boat to have a hot chocolate and a cake.
 The windows on this level are just a few feet above sea level, so as the orcas came out of the water they were at eye level!